aeeeeeep/objwatch/README.md

   This method is called upon a function's return.
 It receives the function name and the result returned by the function.
 Use this method to log, analyze, or alter information after the function has completed execution.

+- **`wrap_upd(self, old_value: Any, current_value: Any) -> Tuple[str, str]`**:

+  This method is triggered when a variable is updated, receiving the old value and the current value.
+It can be used to log changes to variables, allowing for the tracking and debugging of variable state transitions.

 For more details on frame objects, refer to the [official Python documentation](https://docs.python.org/3/library/types.html#types.FrameType).

 #### TensorShapeLogger